 Air quality information for Trafford can be viewed in detail in the 2016 Annual Air Quality Status Report (ASR) for Greater Manchester.

-Continuous air quality monitoring data in Trafford is available here.
+Continuous air quality monitoring data in Trafford is available on the Air quality England website.
 Data for other Greater Manchester Boroughs can be viewed on the Greatair Manchester website.

 Greater Manchester air quality action plan

 The Greater Manchester Combined Authority (GMCA) has adopted its new Low-Emission Strategy (LES) and Air Quality Action Plan (AQAP), complementing the Greater Manchester Climate Change Strategy and Implementation Plan which focus on measures to reduce energy usage.

 The LES and AQAP aim to tackle emissions from road transport in order to improve air quality and to contribute to a reduction in CO2 emissions.